mongodb-partners/Microservice_Application_with_MongoDBAtlas_AWSCDK_APIGW_Lambda/README.md

 1.  ## Prepare the dev environment to run AWS CDK

     We will use `cdk` to make our deployments easier.
 Let's go ahead and install the necessary components.
+    Use the link to copy MongoDB Atlas Organization ID

     ```bash
     # You should have npm pre-installed